LeadEx13/StrongPasswordGenerator/README.md

 # StrongPasswordGenerator

-Generate random password between 4 and 12 symbols
+Generate random password between 4 and 12 symbols and copy to the clipboard